Original URL: http://www.theregister.co.uk/about/company/contact_faq/

 How do I write for The Register?

 If you want paying, the answer is almost certainly we're not interested.
 Our freelance budget is pitifully small and reserved for existing contributors.
-We're not up for regional correspondents right now.
-And we're not hiring full or part-timers.

 How do I unsubscribe from the daily newsletter